 - This is the Domain name, which one uses for one’s on-premises exchange organization that one has already added or will add in Office 365 (example: domain.com)

 Microsoft provides diverse migration methods.
-Each type varies based on one’s existing Exchange Server, how many mailboxes one require to migrate, and whether one has the plan to manage some mailboxes in his/her on-premises organization or want to migrate them all into online.
-It will also consider the time to what extent the migration process will take and whether user identity will be managed in an on-premises organization or in Office 365.
+Each type varies based on one’s existing Exchange Server, how many mailboxes one requires to migrate, and whether one has the plan to manage some mailboxes in his/her on-premises organization or want to migrate them all online.
+It will also consider the time to what extent the migration process will take and whether user identity will be managed in an on-premises organization or Office 365.
+That depends on the capabilities of SharePoint consultants.

-Below is the detailed description of each type of migration.
-To apply any of the below migration methods one should require to create a batch of that type which will proceed migration process further.
+Below is a detailed description of each type of migration.
+To apply any of the below migration methods, a SharePoint consultant should require to create a batch of that type, which will proceed with the migration process further.

 - This type of migration is supported by Exchange Server 2003 and 2007.